Menditect/documentation/release-notes/index.md

  - Extended capibilities based on user feedback!
  - No more need to use microflows for complex retrieve actions, we've added advanced retrieve filters!
- - Use values from objects in other objects!
+ - Use output values as a variable to fill an attribute's value!

 ## New functionality